siplab-gt/localized-sparse-coding/README.md

 ### Examples

 #### Output
 The training script, `train_sparse_dict.py`, outputs a dictionary containing Numpy arrays in a specific format.
-To use it, first load a training file.
-An example on how to load the file would be:
+To use it, first load a training file:

 ```python
 data_file = np.load('./results/traindata_05-31-2020_none_J1.npz')